sghiassy/simple-bdd/README.md

 });
 ```

-Running this code would ouput
+Running this code with SimpleBDD, the console would output:

 ```
 STARTING TESTS

-  DESCRIBE: sayHello
+DESCRIBE: returnNumber

-    PASS: should return Hello World
+  PASS: should return the number I give it

+Tests Passed: 1
+Tests Skipped: 0
+Tests Failed: 0
 ```

 #### Failure Output